Alex0vSky/TinySynapticsScroll/README.md

 The application allows you to use two-finger scrolling on __the Synaptics touchpad__.

 ## Features
 Written in order to minimize the amount of memory consumed by the process.
+The process consumes memory from 250 to 500 kilobytes.
 > Publication of a home pet project.

 ## Requirements